AI Chat Mode¶

 - Connect to a host.

-- Click the Open Copilot chat button in the toolbar (the chat bubble icon).
+- Click the Open AI chat button in the menu bar (the chat bubble icon), or press Ctrl+K and run Toggle AI chat.

 - The side panel slides open on the right.